Unknown in Landscape Architecture

 At the end of the day, this approach requires us to shift our mindset.
 We’re not just creators shaping the land; we’re participants in a vast, evolving conversation with the world around us.
 The unknown isn’t a barrier—it’s an invitation.
 It’s a reminder that there is always more to discover, more to explore, and more to embrace as we continue to design in ways that are resilient, meaningful, and alive with possibility.

-By acknowledging the unknown and welcoming it into our work, we open the door to a richer, more dynamic approach to landscape architecture.
-One that prepares us not only for today but for whatever comes next, even if we can’t see it coming.
-And in a world full of change, that feels more important than ever.
+By allowing for the unknown and welcoming it into our work, we open the door to a richer, full fat approach to landscape architecture.